Rising-Cloud-Examples/bp-python-task/README.md

   - If you would like to install Docker without the desktop application, follow the official Docker Engine installation instructions for your platform found [here](https://docs.docker.com/engine/install/).
+- Postman or Insomnia (To assist with testing)
+  -

 ### Setup the Template

-1. Navigate to an empty folder on you local system were you would like to create your project.
+1. Navigate to an empty folder on your local system were you would like to create your project You can name this folder whatever you would like.
    - You may also start from a project/folder that already has code, although you will not be able to pull from the template if there are any filename clashes between the template repository and your local files.